 1287 In response to these methodological difficulties and concerns about how best to drive consistent 1288 and uniform planning in every county in the state, in 2021 the Washington State Legislature 1289 passed House Bill 1220 (HB1220).
-The legislation requires local governments to "plan and 1290 accommodate" for the housing needs of people experiencing homelessness in 2044 along with 1291 other populations in the Growth Management Act (GMA).
-Additionally, HB1220 requires that 1292 the Department of Commerce work with a group of stakeholders from across the state, as well 1293 as technical experts, to develop a uniform methodology to determine the housing gaps in every 1294 community.
+The legislation requires local governments to "plan and 1290 accommodate" for the housing needs of people experiencing homelessness in 2044 along with other populations in the Growth Management Act (GMA).51 Additionally, HB1220 requires that 1291 1292 the Department of Commerce work with a group of stakeholders from across the state, as well 1293 as technical experts, to develop a uniform methodology to determine the housing gaps in every 1294 community.
 This methodology was also focused on understanding the needs in counties for 1295 emergency housing for people who are experiencing homelessness.
 Additionally, unlike the 1296 counts outlined above that detail current or historical states of homelessness, the GMA and 1297 HB1220 require projections of the anticipated need in the future.
 The Cloudburst Group, a 1298 United States Department of Housing and Urban Development (HUD) Technical Assistance 1299 agency, has been leading the development of a methodology for this statewide projection.
-1300

-- 1301 KCRHA adopted the methodology Cloudburst developed with Commerce, adapting it to a five- - 1302 year timeline rather than the 20-year planning requirement in HB1220.
-This methodology - 1303 included significant community input from across the state, including an Advisory Committee of - 1304 Human and Homelessness Services leaders across Washington.
-KCRHA adopted this - 1305 methodology to ensure that our Five-Year Plan is in alignment with the state mandates that - 1306 come from HB1220.
-The below subsections provide a high-level summary of the detailed1307 methodology linked on Commerce's website.
+1301 KCRHA adopted the methodology Cloudburst developed with Commerce,52 adapting it to a five-

+1302 year timeline rather than the 20-year planning requirement in HB1220.
+This methodology

+1303 included significant community input from across the state, including an Advisory Committee of

+1304 Human and Homelessness Services leaders across Washington.53 KCRHA adopted this

+1305 methodology to ensure that our Five-Year Plan is in alignment with the state mandates that 1306 come from HB1220.
+The below subsections provide a high-level summary of the detailed

+1306 come from HB1220.
+The below subsections provide a high1307 methodology linked on Commerce's website.